pmndrs/gltfjsx/readme.md

 This is an experimental tool that turns GLTF files into re-usable [react-three-fiber (>=4.0.13)](https://github.com/react-spring/react-three-fiber) JSX components.

-The usual GLTF workflow yields a static blob that you drop into the scene, it makes dynamic modifications cumbersome.
-With gltfjsx the full graph is under your control, you can add shadows, events, change materials, make contents conditional, etc.
+The usual GLTF workflow yields a static blob that you drop into the scene, this makes dynamic modifications cumbersome since objects can only be found back by traversal.
+With gltfjsx the full graph is under your control, you can add shadows, events, bind materials to state, make contents conditional, etc.

 See it in action here: https://twitter.com/0xca0a/status/1224335000755146753